Nick Skelton: Career

 In September 2000, Skelton broke his neck in a fall while competing.
 The injury was serious and could have ended his show jumping career, but after retiring in 2001 he recovered and began competing again in 2002.
 Skelton returned to the saddle to partner Arko III, a horse he had ridden before breaking his neck.
 Skelton and Arko won the British Open title in 2004 at the British Open Show Jumping Championships and many other top prizes.
 Their most disappointing moment came at the Athens Olympics in 2004, where they were leading until the final round but finished out of the medals.

 After Arko retired, Skelton revisited an old friend and owner, Gary Widdowson, for support and new horses.
 Gary and his wife Beverley bought, or co-bought with Skelton, a number of competition horses including Carlo 273, Skelton's European Individual Bronze medal partner, Big Star and Unique.

 Following his Olympic 2012 gold medal, the post boxes in both Alcester, where he resides, and in Bedworth, where he was born, were painted gold in his honour.

-Skelton won gold in the 2016 Rio Olympics in the individual category.
+Skelton won gold in the 2016 Rio de Janeiro Olympics in the individual category.
 In doing so he became the oldest British Olympic gold medallist since 1908.
-Following Skelton's success at the 2016 Rio Olympics, rail operator London Midland honoured him with a gold-painted sign at Bedworth railway station.
+Following Skelton's success at the 2016 Rio de Janeiro Olympics, rail operator London Midland honoured him with a gold-painted sign at Bedworth railway station.
 Skelton received a nomination for the 2016 BBC Sports Personality of the Year Award.
 He received 109,197 votes, placing him third.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to equestrianism.